getsentry/rfcs/text/0092-replay-issue-creation.md

 **Pros:**

-1. Does not use quota.
+1. Does not use errors quota.
 2. Overhead is low.
    - Publishing to a Kafka consumer can happen asynchronously.
 3. We can use dynamic thresholds.